 No more is there cause to poke holes in the meat, releasing precious flavor and moisture.
 No more must the grill or oven door be opened, releasing precious heat.
 There’s even an alarm when the meat reaches the specified temp.
-(That said, the alarm instructions are not intuitive so I usually just visually monitor the display.)
-The best news is that with the new thermometer, I’ve overcooked meat only twice, once when distracted by the phone, once when the probe was resting on bone.

 Does your Santa take suggestions?
 Meat thermometers make for great gifts for stockings and culinary pals.

-THICK CHOPS with SAUERKRAUT
+QUICK SUPPER RECIPE: THICK CHOPS with SAUERKRAUT & APPLES

 Time to table: 30-45 minutes